 The Secret Circle Racing Club operates costs a fixed £50 per month per share, with dual memberships available for £80 per month.The roster of active horses will always be at least three in number.

 The horses on the club roster at present are:

 THE GAME IS A FOOT (11 y.o. gelding)

-Visit the Horses page to see their full details.
+Visit the Horses page to see their full details, and more pictures.

 The syndicated horses are available for purchase in shares (or whole) at various prices, depending in the horses.
 Monthly fees are as per the normal training fees, pro rata to the percentage of the horse owned

 BROTHER BENNETT (8 y.o. gelding)